ShanghaiPride

+Shanghai Pride (上海骄傲节 (Shànghǎi jiāo'ào jié)) is a Chinese LGBT NGO who organize LGBT pride events in Shanghai, mainly in the form of art exhibitions and film projections.
+It was one of the first LGBT event to take place in mainland China.
+The events organized by the NGO in Shanghai under the appellation 'Shanghai Pride' have been on hiatus since 2020.

 Event history

 In 2009, the event was held for the first time from 7 to 13 June 2009.
 The event was celebrated as a pride festival with cultural events in private venues.
 The event was framed as an entertaining party for foreigners without a public parade in order to avoid official attention.
 Organizers stated that this was the first LGBT festival in China; there are individuals, mostly Chinese LGBT activists, who say that there were organized LGBT events that occurred prior to Shanghai Pride.

 The festival featured events such as an art exhibition and film screenings.
 There was also a large party hosted by a privately owned venue.
 Three thousand people from China and other countries attended the festival.
 There was also to be a raffle to raise money for the Chiheng Foundation AIDS Orphans project.

 In 2010 the event was held during October, directly following the closing days of the Shanghai Expo, over a 3-week period.

 In 2011 the event was again held during October, this time in over 9 days.

 For the 2012 event, the organisers have announced that it will move back to June and be held over 9 days.

 2018 Shanghai Pride celebrated its 10th year.

 The event in 2019 was held from 18 May to 16 June.